hashicorp/terraform-provider-azurerm/website/docs/r/cdn_endpoint.html.markdown

 The `origin` block supports:

 * `name` - (Required) The name of the origin.
 This is an arbitrary value.
-However, this value needs to be unique under endpoint.
+However, this value needs to be unique under the endpoint.
 Changing this forces a new resource to be created.

 * `host_name` - (Required) A string that determines the hostname/IP address of the origin server.
 This string can be a domain name, Storage Account endpoint, Web App endpoint, IPv4 address or IPv6 address.
 Changing this forces a new resource to be created.